On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach

-In particular, the problem of constructing an ambiguity set from data observations is addressed by relatively many authors.
-For example, Delage and Ye \cite{Delage2010} design confidence sets for the support, mean and covariance matrix of uncertain parameters based on a finite set of independent samples.
-Alternatively, several studies explore a distance metric in the space of probability distributions ``centered'' at the empirical distribution of the training samples; we refer to the studies in \cite{Esfahani2018, VanParys2020} and the references therein.
+In general, the problem of constructing an ambiguity set from data observations is considered by relatively many authors.
+For example, Delage and Ye \cite{Delage2010} design confidence sets for the support, mean and covariance matrix of uncertain parameters based on a finite set of independent training samples.
+Alternatively, several studies explore a distance metric in the space of probability distributions ``centered'' at the empirical distribution of the training samples; we refer to the studies in \cite{Bayraksan2015, Esfahani2018} and the references therein.
 Next, in our previous study \cite{Ketkov2021} we explore a situation where random observations of the cost vector $\mathbf{c}$ are not known \textit{exactly}, but reside within some specified affine manifolds.
 However, the modeling paradigm of \cite{Ketkov2021} is related to the shortest path problem and is restricted by a rather specific class of ambiguity sets.
 Eventually, we refer to Gupta \cite{Gupta2019}, where the author introduces a class of Bayesian ambiguity sets that are near-optimal in some specified asymptotic sense, i.e., when the sample size tends to infinity.

-Henceforth, a procedure that transforms the data to an estimate of the expected loss in (\ref{stochastic programming problem}) for a fixed decision is referred to as a \textit{prediction rule}.
-On the other hand, a procedure that computes an optimal decision by minimizing the predicted loss is referred to as a \textit{prescription rule}; see, e.g., the related definitions in \cite{VanParys2020}.
-The major drawback of the aforementioned solution techniques is that they decouple the prediction and subsequent prescription phases.
-In a recent study Van Parys~et~al.~\cite{VanParys2020} propose a meta-optimization problem, which aims at finding the \textit{least conservative} prediction and prescription rules that satisfy specified asymptotic guarantees.
+The major drawback of the outlined solution techniques is that they decouple a \textit{prediction stage}, i.e., estimation of the objective function value in (\ref{stochastic programming problem}) for a fixed decision, and a \textit{prescription stage} where the obtained estimate is minimized over a given set of feasible decisions.
+In this regard, Van Parys~et~al.~\cite{VanParys2020} propose a \textit{meta-optimization problem}, which aims at finding, in a sense, optimal way of transforming the training data set to a solution of the stochastic programming problem (\ref{stochastic programming problem}).